cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-reindex.md

 ## Parameters

-INDEX
+**`INDEX`**

-:   Recreate the specified index.
+Recreate the specified index.

-TABLE
+**`TABLE`**

-:   Recreate all indexes of the specified table.
+Recreate all indexes of the specified table.
 If the table has a secondary "TOAST" table, that is reindexed as well.

-SCHEMA
+**`SCHEMA`**

-:   Recreate all indexes of the specified schema.
+Recreate all indexes of the specified schema.
 If a table of this schema has a secondary "TOAST" table, that is reindexed as well.
 Indexes on shared system catalogs are also processed.
 You cannot run this form of `REINDEX` inside a transaction block.

-DATABASE
+**`DATABASE`**

-:   Recreate all indexes within the current database.
+Recreate all indexes within the current database.
 Indexes on shared system catalogs are also processed.
 This form of `REINDEX` cannot be run inside a transaction block.

-SYSTEM
+**`SYSTEM`**

-:   Recreate all indexes on system catalogs within the current database.
+Recreate all indexes on system catalogs within the current database.
 Indexes on shared system catalogs are included.
 Indexes on user tables are not processed.
 This form of `REINDEX` cannot be run inside a transaction block.

-name
+**`name`**

-:   The name of the specific index, table, or database to be reindexed.
+The name of the specific index, table, or database to be reindexed.
 Index and table names may be schema-qualified.
 Presently, `REINDEX DATABASE` and `REINDEX SYSTEM` can only reindex the current database, so their parameter must match the current database's name.

-VERBOSE
+**`VERBOSE`**

-:   Prints a progress report as each index is reindexed.
+Prints a progress report as each index is reindexed.

 ## Notes